Cell Therapy: Improving the Success of CAR T-Cells and Applications to Solid Tumors

 Covered by: Hannah Abrams, MD

-Dr Julia Carnevale Assistant Professor at the University of California San Francisco
+Dr. Julia Carnevale, Assistant Professor at the University of California San Francisco

 “Solid tumors are the next big frontier for cell therapies,” describes Dr. Julia Carnevale, assistant professor at the University of California San Francisco.
 In her session, Dr. Carnevale walks through the key challenges to making safe and effective CAR T-cells for solid tumors, then describes strategies under development to address each issue.